matti/kontena-faq/README.md

 ### Does kontena support the current latest docker version?

-Propably not, see: See https://www.kontena.io/docs/getting-started/system-requirements.html
+Probably not, see: See https://www.kontena.io/docs/getting-started/system-requirements.html

 ## Stacks